Cherokee language: Literacy

 In 1826, the Cherokee National Council commissioned George Lowrey and David Brown to translate and print eight copies of the laws of the Cherokee Nation in the new Cherokee language typeface using Sequoyah's system, but not his original self-created handwritten syllable glyphs.

 Once Albert Gallatin saw a copy of Sequoyah's syllabary, he found the syllabary superior to the English alphabet.
 Even though a Cherokee student must learn 86 syllables instead of 26 letters, they can read immediately.
 Students could accomplish in a few weeks what students of English writing could learn in two years.

-In 1824, the General Council of the Eastern Cherokee awarded Sequoyah a large silver medal in honor of the syllabary.
+In 1824, the General Council of the Eastern Cherokees awarded Sequoyah a large silver medal in honor of the syllabary.
 According to Davis, one side of the medal bore his image surrounded by the inscription in English, "Presented to George Gist by the General Council of the Cherokee for his ingenuity in the invention of the Cherokee Alphabet."
 The reverse side showed two long-stemmed pipes and the same inscription written in Cherokee.
 Supposedly, Sequoyah wore the medal throughout the rest of his life, and it was buried with him.

 By 1825, the Bible and numerous religious hymns and pamphlets, educational materials, legal documents, and books were translated into the Cherokee language.
-Thousands of Cherokee became literate and the literacy rate for Cherokee in the original syllabary, as well as the typefaced syllabary, was higher in the Cherokee Nation than that of literacy of whites in the English alphabet in the United States.
+Thousands of Cherokees became literate and the literacy rate for Cherokees in the original syllabary, as well as the typefaced syllabary, was higher in the Cherokee Nation than that of literacy of whites in the English alphabet in the United States.

-Though use of the Cherokee syllabary declined after many of the Cherokee were forcibly removed to Indian Territory, present-day Oklahoma, it has survived in private correspondence, renderings of the Bible, and descriptions of Indian medicine and now can be found in books and on the internet among other places.
+Though use of the Cherokee syllabary declined after many of the Cherokees were forcibly removed to Indian Territory, present-day Oklahoma, it has survived in private correspondence, renderings of the Bible, and descriptions of Indian medicine and now can be found in books and on the internet among other places.

 In February 2022, Motorola Mobility introduced a Cherokee language interface for its latest smartphone.
 Eastern Band Principal Chief Richard Sneed, who along with other Cherokee leaders worked with Motorola on the development, considered this an effort to preserve the language.
 Features included not only symbols but also the culture.